manahshetty/ConcurrentSinglyLinkedList/README.md

 Finally, pthread_join(&thread_variable) is called before exit to ensure that all the pthreads finish execution before main exits.

 Thus, by creating a thread for every function called, the operations have all been parallelized while maintaining consistency.

+### Thus, a concurrent implementation of singly linked lists is realized.